Phoebodus

 Phoebodus is an extinct genus of phoebodontiform total group elasmobranch, known from over a dozen species found worldwide spanning the middle to late Devonian, making it one of the oldest known total group elasmobranchs.
 Most species are only known from their isolated tricuspid teeth, but one species, Phoebodus saidselachus from the Late Devonian of Morocco, is known from a complete skeleton, estimated to have been 1.2 m in total length in life, which shows that it had a slender body superficially similar to that of the living frilled shark.
 The teeth of Phoebodus and frilled sharks are also morphologically similar, and are designed for grasping prey.
 Phoebodus probably consumed small prey items that were capable of being swallowed whole.
+Prey of Phoebodus would have included thylacocephalans or cephalopods (such as ammonoids, bactritids and orthocerids).